 If 52.3% of our own country went without power, that would be 162.9 Million people.
 Could you imagine?

-To give a little more perspective of exactly how many 620 million people actually is.
+Here’s a little more perspective of exactly how many 620 million people actually are.
 You would have to combine the TOTAL populations of ALL the people living in all 7 of the countries listed below to equal the total number of people in India who went through this historically massive blackout.

 TOTAL POPULATION BY COUNTRY: